- It is normal behavior for grizzly bears to attack baby elk.

 Despite the fact that wolves will consume rabbits and other tiny prey, they prefer to hunt ungulates or large animals with hooves like deer and elk.
 Ungulate prey, primarily elk and bison, make up a sizable component of a grizzly bear’s diet as well.
 Grizzly bears consume ungulates mostly as carrion from wolves and winter kills, although they also prey on elk calves.

 The majority of bear-wolf interactions, with the sole exception of interactions near remains and wolf dens, may be categorized as non-confrontational, with no injuries happening to either species involved.
 According to observations thus far, bears may actually be gaining from the existence of wolves by taking over wolf kills.

 Is it Normal for Bears to Chase Baby Elk?

 The simple answer here is, yes.
-Bears, especially Grizzly bears are known to be particularly effective predators to moose and elk calves from birth up until about 2 months of age.
+Bears, especially Grizzly bears are known to be particularly effective predators of moose and elk calves from birth up until about 2 months of age.
 This type of hunting usually happens during the spring or rut season.

-Bears will swim, chase, hunt, or otherwise charge their prey which includes baby elk.
+Bears will swim, chase, hunt, or otherwise charge their prey, which includes baby elk.
 If there is a chance that a bear can hunt down these types of animals, then they surely will do so.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.